-A native of China, Qian received a bachelor’s degree in economics in 1991 and a master’s degree in demography in 1994, both from Peking University.
-She received a Ph.D. in sociology from Brown University in 2000.
+A native of China, Qian received a bachelor’s degree in economics and a master’s degree in demography, both from Peking University.
+She received a Ph.D. in sociology from Brown University.

-Annie Rorem is a Policy Associate for the Demographics & Workforce Group at the University of Virginia Weldon Cooper Center for Public Service.
+Annie Rorem is a Policy Associate for the Demographics Research Group at the Weldon Cooper Center for Public Service.
 She has a background in both theoretical mathematics and public policy, and conducts research on education and labor force participation with a particular interest in gender.
 Annie is a graduate of Wesleyan University, and worked for several years as a middle school teacher before completing her MPP at University of Virginia’s Batten School of Leadership & Public Policy.

 Shonel Sen is a Research and Policy Analyst for the Demographics Research Group.
 She received her Bachelor’s and Master’s degree in Economics from India and the Dual-Ph.D. in Applied Economics and Demography at Pennsylvania State University.
 She has a strong background in Regional Economics, Population Studies and Public Policy with training in theoretical modeling and quantitative analysis.
 Her interdisciplinary research interests bring together elements from the fields of Economic Development, Components of Population Change, Behavioral Incentives and Environmental Sustainability.